 Rangoli Dance Company presents

-Rangoli Dance Company presents ENDURING TRADITIONS by Rangoli Dance Company & Guest Artists from India.
 2015 marks the 30th anniversary of the Rangoli Foundation for Art & Culture.
-In celebration of this landmark occasion, guest artists will join Rangoli Dance Company on-stage for a momentous performance.
-The event features premieres & acclaimed works from RDC repertory including 'Sacred Geometry.'
+In celebration of this landmark occasion, join Rangoli Dance Company for its acclaimed work SACRED GEOMETRY.

 Lighting Design: Eileen Cooley

 Malathi Iyengar is the recipient of the 2013 COLA Choreography Fellowship from the City of Los Angeles and the 2010 Lester Horton Award for Outstanding Achievement in World Dance for her choreography ‘Shivaya.’
-Iyengar is a recipient of numerous awards for her choreographic works and is recognized as a Master Artist of Bharatanatyam dance by the Alliance for California Traditional Artists.
+A recipient of numerous awards for her choreographic works, Iyengar is recognized as a Master Artist of Bharatanatyam dance by the Alliance for California Traditional Artists.
 Rangoli Foundation is celebrating its 30th anniversary with the 2015-2016 Season.

 This project produced by Rangoli Foundation for Art & Culture is supported in part by the Los Angeles County Board of Supervisors through the Los Angeles County Arts Commission & the Department of Cultural Affairs, City of Los Angeles.